gazoodle/geckolib/README.md

 Designed to be used by home automation systems such as Home Assistant or openHAB

-*This library is currently in Alpha, meaning that there may be large changes in library shape, class definitions, behaviours etc as I client it in my ongoing Home Assistant integration which hasn't been released yet.*
+_This library is currently in Alpha, meaning that there may be large changes in library shape, class definitions, behaviours etc as I client it in my ongoing Home Assistant integration.
+This has now been released, in preview, and can be found at https://github.com/gazoodle/gecko-home-assistant, or from HACS by adding a new integration and seaching for Gecko_

 # Installation